Complete Guide to Historical Sites and other Places to Visit in Intramuros, Manila

 One step inside this walled city, and you’ve traveled back in time.
 Intramuros, Manila, is one of the central sites of the Philippine colonial period up to the American commonwealth.
 Though Intramuros’ defense structures still stand tall, you’re now welcome to explore centuries’ worth of history within its walls.

 Intramuros teems with historical sites and attractions, so we’ve compiled a shortlist to guide you to the best things to do.
 Read through them below!

 Instead of tiring your feet out walking through the walled city, give yourself an alternative way to explore!
 Marvel at Intramuros’ beauty, find secret spots and feel the decades pass by on a bamboo bike.

 Choose from a selection of bamboo bike designs and have fun with your friends and family.

 Have you ever wondered how Filipinos lived under colonial rule?
 Casa Manila takes you back in time to witness everything.
 See antique furniture, artisan decor, fine art, and sculptures surrounding the three floors.

 Wonder at the 18-seater kitchen and the expansive courtyard.
 Cap off your time travel session by relaxing near the decorative fountain!

 Traceback Chinese heritage at Bahay Tsinoy

 Speaking of the famous Jose Rizal — visit memorabilia and his life’s work at the Rizal Shrine!
 View old documents, manuscripts, and books.
 Learn how he spent his final nights.
-He did spend his last day in that very building, writing his last poem, Mi Ultimo Adios.
+He spent his last day in that building, writing his last poem, Mi Ultimo Adios.

 Get lost in the dungeons at Fort Santiago.